benhatsor/KeyframeKit/README.md

 ## TypeScript

 This library is completely usable in native JS, but it also has full spec-compliant type support.
+Just import the `.ts` or use the `.d.ts`.

 ## License